 Capital Gains Savings When Selling Your Home

-Capital gains are reduced by any expenses that you incur to sell the home.
-If you have a taxable capital gain because you’ve exceeded your exclusion or the property doesn’t qualify, reporting these expenses will reduce your capital gain amount.
+The sale price of the home can be reduced by any costs associated with selling the home, which will reduce the amount of capital gain resulting from the sale.
+If you have a taxable capital gain because you’ve exceeded your exclusion or the property doesn’t qualify, subtracting these expenses from the sale proceeds will reduce your capital gain amount.

 While you can’t deduct cleaning or maintenance expenses from your reported selling price, there are many other selling costs that qualify.
 Nolo notes that settlement fees, broker commissions, escrow and closing costs, advertising and appraisal fees, points paid by the seller, title search fees, transfer taxes, and any miscellaneous document preparation fees can all reduce your capital gain.
 As with home improvements, keep records and receipts in case the IRS wants to see them.